harshbaldwa/fmmpy/docs/source/index.rst

 Welcome to fmmpy's documentation!
 =================================

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`install` section for further information, including how to :ref:`install <installation>` the project.

 .. note::
    This project is under active development

 .. toctree::
-   usage
+   overview
+   install

 .. toctree::
    :maxdepth: 2